galaxyproject/training-material/topics/imaging/tutorials/tutorial-CP/tutorial.md

 # Start CellProfiler pipeline

 The tool **Starting Modules** {% icon tool %} comprises the first 4 modules of the standalone CellProfiler.
-It has to be used at the beginning of a workflow because it sets the naming and metadata handling for the rest of tools.
+It needs to be the first tool of a workflow because it sets the naming and metadata handling for the rest of tools.

 > ### {% icon hands_on %} Hands-on: Specify metadata to CellProfiler
 >
 > 1. **Starting Modules** {% icon tool %} with the following parameters: